bevans2000/mars-sim-rest-pilot/README.md

 # Mars Sim REST Pilot

-This project is a simple SpringBoot RestAPI server to prototype an API for the mars-sim project to support a REactJS client.
+This project is a simple SpringBoot RestAPI server to prototype an API for the mars-sim project to support a ReactJS client.

 ## Projects
 There are 2 sub-projects:

 ### Rest-server
 A Spring boot Java app that provides a RestAPI of entities.
-It uses the [ModelMapper](http://modelmapper.org/) to automatically provide the mapping code from the model objects to the various DTO equivalents.
+It uses the [MapStruct](https://mapstruct.org) to automatically generate the mapping code from the model objects to the various DTO equivalents.
 There is a _model_ package that emulates the model objects of the Simulation.
+The package _dto_ contains the DTO exposed to the client.
+The _mapper_ package contains the Mappers that define any custom mappings needed for the DTOs.
+MapStruct has a default mapping logic but it can be overridden.

 The Rest API is exposed under the _/api_ endpoint and follows the standard approach of entity & idenfitier as URL paths.
 Filters applied as request parameters.